South Africa women's cricket team in New Zealand in 2025–26

-The South Africa women's cricket team is scheduled to tour New Zealand in March and April 2026 to play the New Zealand women's cricket team.
-The tour will consist of three One Day International (ODI) and five Twenty20 International (T20I) matches.
-The ODI series will form part of the 2025–2029 ICC Women's Championship.
-In June 2025, the New Zealand Cricket (NZC) confirmed the fixtures for the tour, as a part of the 2025–26 home international season.
+The South Africa women's cricket team toured New Zealand in March and April 2026 to play the New Zealand women's cricket team.
+The tour consisted of three One Day International (ODI) and five Twenty20 International (T20I) matches.
+The ODI series formed part of the 2025–2029 ICC Women's Championship.
+In June 2025, the New Zealand Cricket (NZC) confirmed the fixtures for the tour as a part of the 2025–26 home international season.